pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :type: :ref:`Rect`

-    .. note:: For non-PDF documents (and for most PDF documents, too) you have ``page.rect == page.CropBox == page.MediaBox``.
-For some PDF documents however, the visible page may be a true subset of the ``/MediaBox``.
-In these cases the above attributes help to correctly position / evaluate page elements.
+      .. note:: For most PDF documents and for all other types, ``page.rect == page.CropBox == page.MediaBox`` is true.
+However, for some PDFs the visible page is a true subset of ``/MediaBox``.
+In this case the above attributes help to correctly locate page elements.

    .. attribute:: firstLink